 Essay questionsEssay tests let students display their overall understanding of a topic and demonstrate their ability to think critically, organize their thoughts, and be creative and original.
 While essay and short-answer questions are easier to design than multiple-choice tests, they are more difficult and time-consuming to score.
 Moreover, essay tests can suffer from unreliable grading; that is, grades on the same response may vary from reader to reader or from time to time by the same reader.
 For this reason, some faculty prefer short-answer items to essay tests.
-On the other hand, essay tests are the best students' skills higher-order thinking expression." measure of in and written (Barbara Gross Davis, Tools for Teaching, 1993, 272)
+On the other hand, essay tests are the best measure of students' skills in higher-order thinking and written expression."
+(Barbara Gross Davis, Tools for Teaching, 1993, 272)